orxfun/orx-parallel/README.md

 ### Global Configuration

 Additionally, maximum number of threads that can be used by parallel computations can be globally bounded by the environment variable `ORX_PARALLEL_MAX_NUM_THREADS`.
 Please see the corresponding [example](https://github.com/orxfun/orx-parallel/blob/main/examples/max_num_threads_config.rs) for details.

+### Impact of `ChunkSize` on Performance

+It is more straightforward to estimate the impact of number of threads on computation time.
+The impact of chunk size might be more complicated while it can be significant.

+As a rule of thumb, we want a chunk size that is **just large enough** to mitigate the parallelization overhead but not larger.

+When computation on each item is long, parallelization overhead is negligible, and a safe chunk size choice would then be **1**.

+The default configuration `par.chunk_size(ChunkSize::Auto)` or `par.chunk_size(0)` uses a heuristic to solve this tradeoff.
+A difficult case for the heuristic (at least for now, see the [discussion](https://github.com/orxfun/orx-parallel/discussions/26)) is when the tasks are significantly heterogeneous.

+The **best way to deal with heterogeneity** is to have `par.chunk_size(1)`.
+You may of course test larger chunk sizes to optimize the computation for your data.

 ## Runner: Pools and Executors